chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 > my 5 cents: you can find learning material for elm which do not assume knowledge of JS/web, in purescript you cannot.
 So if you know haskell, but not JS, you would probably go with elm

 - Potential learning audience: those who have no experience in web development whatsoever
+- One person believes that more people would try PureScript if it had more documentation targeting the JS/web audience.

 ### Comment